 Lodges should develop a fire mitigation plan for all ceremonies.
 This plan should be submitted to the appropriate council committees for approval.
 The lodge should have fire extinguishing equipment available during a ceremony to deal with any unplanned fires.
 An adult knowledgeable about chemical fuels and equipment should be appointed to supervise the storage, handling and use of chemical fuels and equipment.
 Before leaving the ceremonial circle and the trails leading to and from the area, all fires must be completely out.

-Additional information is contained in the OA Inductions Handbook which may be found at oa-scouting.org/resources/inductions.
+Additional information is contained in the OA Inductions Handbook which is available at oascouting.org/resources/inductions.

 Choosing Vigil Honor Candidates